-These three works are presented as part of the program Almusibli Panorama.
-Each month, the Swiss curator Mohamed Almusibli presents a selection of digital works recently produced by Swiss artists or by artists living and working in Switzerland in the Works section on the 5th floor.
-At the end of a year of proposals, a panorama of the territories and forms emerging from the Swiss art scene in all its diversity will thus be drawn up.
+Each month, the Swiss curator Mohamed Almusibli presents a selection of digital works recently produced by Swiss artists, or artists living and working in Switzerland, in the Works section on the 5th floor, our digital extension.
+This one-year program aims at drawing a panorama of the territories and forms emerging from the Swiss art scene in all its diversity.

 Ian Wooldridge (Zurich)